This is the eighth of twelve steps in Monbourquette’s forgiveness. How do you keep relationships open in your family?

 Everyone needs a meaning for his or her life.
 If you don’t find meaning in life, it can also be difficult to find meaning in life.

 We have to take that very literally.
-The psychologist Victor Frankl, survivor of Auschwitz, concluded that “man is ready and willing to endure any suffering as long as he can see the benefit of it.”
-Those who found a meaning of life that transcended the injustice and suffering in Auschwitz had a much higher chance of survival than those who did not.
+The psychologist Victor Frankl survived Auschwitz.
+He concluded that “man is ready and willing to endure any suffering.”
+This is true as long as he can see the benefit of it.
+Those who discovered a meaning of life beyond the injustice and suffering in Auschwitz had increased chances of survival.
+They had a much higher chance than those who did not.

-We too gradually build up our sense of life with our personal dreams and desires, values and ideals, knowledge and experience.
+We too gradually build up our sense of life.
+We do this with our personal dreams and desires.
+We also use our values and ideals, as well as our knowledge and experience.
 Injuries seem to damage this precious structure, serious injuries even seem to raze it to the ground.

 Can we discover meaning in our lives despite our injuries?